 Valve Guitar Amplifier (Vacuum Tube)

-A valve guitar amplifier or tube amplifier is a type of electronic amplifier that uses vacuum tubes to increase the amplitude or power of a signal.
+A valve combo guitar amplifier or tube amplifier is a type of electronic amplifier that uses vacuum tubes to increase the amplitude or power of the input signal.
 Valve amplifiers are easily recognized as the tubes are generally exposed to allow them to cool and they have a distinct glow when switched on.
 The valves can be seen in the left image of a Selmer Zodiac.

 Vacuum tubes (called “valves” in British English) were by far the dominant active electronic components in most instrument amplifier applications until the 1970s, when solid-state semiconductors (transistors) started taking over.
 Transistor amplifiers are less expensive to build and maintain, reduce the weight and heat of an amplifier, and tend to be more reliable and more shock-resistant.
 Tubes are fragile and they need to be replaced and maintained periodically.
 As well, serious problems with the tubes can render an amplifier inoperable until the issue is resolved.